JuliaGNI/GeometricMachineLearning.jl/docs/src/structure_preservation/symplecticity.md

 " * Main.indentation * raw"and this expression is zero at ``t=0.`` This computation holds for all points on the domain on which ``H`` is defined and ``\varphi^t`` is symplectic.")
 ```

+The discipline of finding numerical approximations of flows ``\varphi^t`` such that these numerical approximations also preserve certain properties of that flow (such as symplecticity) is referred to as *structure-preserving numerical integration* or *geometric numerical integration* [hairer2006geometric](@cite).
+The julia library `GeometricIntegrators` [Kraus:2020:GeometricIntegrators](@cite) offers a wide array of such geometric numerical integrators for a broad class of systems (not just canonical Hamiltonian systems).

+Is is important to note that symplecticity is a very strong property that may not be achievable in some practical applications.
+If symplecticity preservation is not achievable it may however still be advantageous to consider weaker properties such as [volume preservation](@ref "Divergence-Free Vector Fields").

+## References
 ```@docs; canonical = false
 GeometricMachineLearning.QPT
 ```

+## Library Functions

 ```@bibliography
 Canonical = false